 Meet Rebecca!

+Rebecca is a child at heart.
 She loves to play and dream, to get curious and explore, to question and question further, and to seek joy in everything she does.
-These descriptions could also be used to paint you a picture of who she is as a Director.
+These descriptions could also be used to paint you a picture of who she is as an artist.

 A Few of my Favorite Things